Skip to Main Content

 Central Idea:

-• People organize themselves to sustain our local and global community
+• People organize themselves in communities to communicate, create, and support each other.

 Lines of Inquiry: